jabhinav/Reinforcement-Learning-for-Program-Synthesis/README.md

 Stored at [RealD]: The flash-fill dataset contains 335 real-life string manipulation tasks containing both logical and non-logical tasks.
 We shortlist 142 non-logical tasks and specify it in the file `no_logic_tasks.json`, which contains name and ID of each selected task.
 Additionally, we separately store 77 non-logical tasks which have at least 10 input-output example pairs in the file `no_logic_tasks_10_samples_each.json`.
 Here is the folder hierarchy and its interpretation: -

-* `FlashFill_orig_CSV`: Folder containing csv files for each flash-fill task, where each file has input-output examples pairs
+* `FlashFill_orig_CSV`: Folder containing CSV files for each flash-fill task, where each file has input-output example pairs
-* `FlashFill_orig_JSON`: Folder containing json files in which every flash-fill task, its input samples and output samples are stored for ready-to-use.
+* `FlashFill_orig_JSON`: Folder containing JSON files in which every flash-fill task, its input samples and output samples are stored for ready-to-use.
-  * `flashFill_raw_no_empty_op.json`: Tasks do not contain input-output example pairs where output is an empty string.
+  * `flashFill_raw_no_empty_op.json`: Tasks do not contain input-output example pairs where the output is an empty string.
-  * `flashFill_raw_with_empty_op.json`: Tasks contain input-output example pairs where expected output is and empty string.
+  * `flashFill_raw_with_empty_op.json`: Tasks contain input-output example pairs where the expected output is an empty string.
-* `FlashFill_Curated_CSV`: Folder containing csv file for each flash-fill task specified in `no_logic_tasks.json`.
+* `FlashFill_Curated_CSV`: Folder containing CSV file for each flash-fill task specified in `no_logic_tasks.json`.
-* `FlashFill_Curated_JSON`: Folder containing json files in which only non-logical task, its input samples and output samples are stored for ready-to-use.
+* `FlashFill_Curated_JSON`: Folder containing JSON files in which only non-logical tasks, input samples and output samples are stored for ready-to-use.
-  * `flashFill_raw_no_empty_op.json`: Contain non-logical tasks and each task is without input-output example pairs where output is an empty string.
+  * `flashFill_raw_no_empty_op.json`: Contains non-logical tasks, and each task is without input-output example pairs where the output is an empty string.
-  * `flashFill_10_samples_per_task.json`: Also contain non-logical tasks but each task now has fixed number of input-output example pairs.
+  * `flashFill_10_samples_per_task.json`: Also contains non-logical tasks, but each task now has a fixed number of input-output example pairs.
 The task list is specified in `no_logic_tasks_10_samples_each.json`

 ## Model Training

-Here we provide instructions to train the model using both XE Loss and RE Loss.
+Here, we provide instructions to train the model using both XE Loss and RE Loss.

 <details><summary><b>Cross Entropy Loss (XE)</b></summary>

-1. Install the dependecies.
+1. Install the dependencies.

     ```sh
     $ pip install -r requirements.txt
     ```

-2. Download the training, validation dataset from [here](Will add) into the `/data` folder and indicate their relative path in the config file (See [Config](#config)).
+2. Download the training-validation dataset from [here](Will add) into the `/data` folder and indicate their relative path in the config file (See [Config](#config)).

  ```json
    {